Towards Bridging the FL Performance-Explainability Trade-Off: A Trustworthy 6G RAN Slicing Use-Case: System Model and Problem Statement

 \subsection{System Model}

 As depicted in Fig.~1, a 6G RAN-Edge topology under a per-slice central unit (CU)/distributed unit (DU) functional split is considered, wherein DUs are co-located with the transmission/reception point (TRP), while each CU $k$ is a virtual network function (VNF) running on top of a commodity hardware at the Edge domain and implements a closed loop (CL) $k\,(k=1,\ldots,K)$ consisting of a key performance indicators (KPIs) collection as well as AI-enabled slice resource allocation functions.
 This CL concept adheres to the ZSM framework ETSI \cite{ZSM}, which considers autonomous feedback loops between data monitoring, AI-driven data analytics, and decision-making functions to achieve particular network management tasks.
 In this regard, the architecture entails synthesizing data of several over-the-top (OTT) applications, which serves to build local datasets for each slice $n\,(n=1,\ldots,N)$, i.e., $\mathcal{D}_{k,n}=\{\mathbf{x}_{k,n}^{(i)},y_{k,n}^{(i)}\}_{i=1}^{D_{k,n}}$, where $\mathbf{x}_{k,n}^{(i)}$ stands for the input features vector, which includes OTT traffics, channel quality indicator (CQI) and multiple-input multiple-output (MIMO) full-rank usage, while $y_{k,n}^{(i)}$ represents the supervised output, which is the CPU load as shown in Table II.
-The considered slices include several OTTs each, namely, \begin{itemize} \item \textbf{eMBB:} Netflix, Youtube and Facebook Video, \item \textbf{Social Media:} Facebook, Whatsapp and Instagram, \item \textbf{Browsing:} Apple, HTTP and QUIC, \end{itemize} where the corrsponding accumulated datasets are non-IID due to the different traffic patterns induced by the heterogeneous users' distribution and channel conditions.
+The considered slices include several OTTs each, namely, \begin{itemize} \item \textbf{eMBB:} Netflix, Youtube and Facebook Video, \item \textbf{Social Media:} Facebook, Whatsapp and Instagram, \item \textbf{Browsing:} Apple, HTTP and QUIC, \end{itemize} where the corresponding accumulated datasets are non-IID due to the different traffic patterns induced by the heterogeneous users' distribution and channel conditions.
 Note that the intuitive link between the input features and the output resides in the fact that when the radio conditions are enhanced, the transmission and computing queues are relaxed, delivering thereby a higher number of packets which also results in increasing the CPU load.
+Particularly, our system model incorporates MIMO technology, recognizing its pivotal role in enhancing data transmission and bolstering reliability through spatial diversity.
+Moreover, it introduces complexity into resource allocation decisions, particularly between CUs and DUs.
+MIMO's adaptability to changing network conditions significantly impacts CPU load requirements, making it a critical factor in resource optimization.
+We combine MIMO-related insights with other relevant features to drive the optimization of resource allocation and enhance overall network performance.

 Next, to enhance model accuracy and preserve data privacy as well as reduce transport overhead, the architecture adopts a federated learning (FL) approach, where local closed loops (CLs) participate in training using their respective synthesized datasets.
 The FL process is guided by XAI ensuring transparency and interpretability during model training.
 The knowledge gained from each local CL is then aggregated through an E2E slice-level server, collectively improving the global AI model's explainability and AI model performance.